-On the afternoon of Friday 8th November the whole school took part in science experiments to celebrate World Science Day.
-We talked about how science is relevant to our lives and how without it we wouldn’t have half of the things we have today.
+On the afternoon of Friday 8th November, the whole school took part in science experiments to celebrate World Science Day.
+We discussed how science is relevant to our lives and how without it, we wouldn’t have half of the things we have today.
 Have a look below at some of the photographs taken during our afternoon celebrating World Science Day.
-All children from FS1 through to Year 6 demonstrated engagement and curiosity during their experiments.
+All of the children from FS1 through to Year 6 demonstrated engagement and curiosity during their experiments.
 Please see individual class blogs for more details on what we got up to!

 Last week, we were looking at division.
 At the start of the week, a lot of us could not divide with remainders e.g 25 divided by 3.
 This was picked up on our cold task.
 A lot of this was down to our times tables (which we all need to keep working on) but some was down to not understanding the nature of remainders.
 To help us overcome this, we completed a lot of work on Braining Camp and got hands on with the cuisenaire rods.
 This really helped most of us and by the end of the week, most of us were not just able to complete division with reminders but to link this to using the bus stop method in more formal methods for calculations.
 It was also great to see some children applying these skills in one-step and two-step word problems.